sureshkumar2704/Guess-the-Num/README.md

 ## 💡 Features

 - Dynamic Gameplay: Random number generation ensures a unique experience each time.
-- Interactive UI: Real-time feedback on guesses (too high, too low, or correct).
+- Interactive UI: Real-time feedback on guesses (right or wrong).
 - Responsive Design: Adaptable for both desktop and mobile devices.
-- Score Tracking: Keeps track of user performance to encourage replayability.
+- Score Tracking: Keeps track of user performance to encourage replayability (no. of wins and losses).
 ## 🛠️ Tech Stack

 HTML: Structure of the game interface.